 You have to try the Valencian Paella during your stay!
 I found Yuso to be a great and affordable place.
 During the week they also have an affordable menu del dia, that also includes Paella.
 If you are planning to go during the weekend you should make a reservation though!

 Angolo Divino, for great Italian Wine

 I have to be honest with you.
-Since I already live in Spain I do not only try Spanish Food when travelling around Spain.
-I also really like Italian Food, and wine.
+Since I already live in Spain I do not only try Spanish Food when traveling around Spain.
+I also really like Italian Food and wine.
 This place seems great for an afternoon wine and a cheese plate.
 The owner is so lovely as well.
 I really recommend this place!

 Rent Bikes to go around Valencia!

 I would not recommend you to rent a bike in Madrid to explore the city, simply because I find it too dangerous and the bike paths are not great (or non-existent).
 But I had the best time going around Valencia by bike.
 Not only is it super affordable, we paid 4Euros per bike for two hours, but it’s also so efficient when you do not have that much time to walk everywhere.
 The Parc del Museu de les Ciències is perfect for bikes!

 We rented our bikes in the old town.
 There are tons of places where you can rent them and the price was similar everywhere.
 From the old town we rode down the whole river to the Ciutat de les Arts, and it was incredible.
 The views you have in such a short amount of time are incredible.
 And I am sure it would have been too much to go all this way walking.

 Did you know that Valencia is more than 2000 years old and has been home to the Romans and Muslims since its foundation?
 The old town of Valencia is absolutely stunning and one of the biggest Historic Centres in Spain.
 Absolute must-see: The Cathedral and the Basílica de la Vírgen de los Desamparados (Basilica of our Lady of the Forsaken).